Sun Qi

-Sun Qi (born 11 August 1999) is a Chinese para-snowboarder who competes in the SB-LL2 category.
+Sun Qi (born 11 August 1999) is a Chinese para snowboarder.
+He represented China at the 2022 and 2026 Winter Paralympics.

 Career

 He competed at the 2018 World Para Snowboard World Cup in Landgraaf, Netherlands where he became the first Chinese player to win an international para-snowboarding gold medal.

 He represented China at the 2018 Winter Paralympics in PyeongChang, South Korea, where he finished in 11th place in the banked slalom and snowboard cross events.
 He again represented China at the 2022 Winter Paralympics in Beijing, China and won a gold medal in the banked slalom event.